-Potential trough can be skewed to direct charge to readout electrode on surface.
+Helmuth Spieler LBNL The potential trough can be skewed to direct the charge to a readout electrode on the surface.

-Silicon drift chamber has advantage that the collection electrode is decoupled from the large track-acceptance area. - ⇒ capacitance can be very small, even on a large area detector $(C \sim 50 100 \text{ fF for } A = 10 \text{ cm}^2)$ - $\Rightarrow$ ~ 10 $\mu$ m resolution over 5 10 cm drift distance Drift velocity must be predictable.
-Trapping must be low for long drift distances (~ cm) $\Rightarrow$ problem with radiation damage.
+Silicon drift chamber has advantage that the collection electrode is decoupled from the large track-acceptance area. - ⇒ capacitance can be very small, even on a large area detector $(C \sim 50 100 \text{ fF for } A = 10 \text{ cm}^2)$ - \Rightarrow ~ 10 μm resolution over 5 10 cm drift distance Drift velocity must be predictable.
+Trapping must be low for long drift distances (~ cm) \Rightarrow problem with radiation damage.

 Electronics optimized for timing - multi-hit capability requires fast time digitization.

 3. Parallel Readout

 One readout channel per resolution element

-Example: Strip Detectors
+Example: Strip Detectors - electrode segmented as strips

 Two options: